 The department continues to serve as a core member of the Family Urgent Response System (FURS) in collaboration with CWS and Tuolumne County Behavioral Health.
+Unfortunately, the Governor's proposed Budget for 2024-25 did not reallocate funding for this program, and the department expects the FURS program to end in July of 2024.

 Drug and Alcohol Services - Youth affected by substance abuse issues are referred to the Behavioral Health Department for services.
 This population typically includes current Wards of the Juvenile Court (or some other type of probation involvement), referrals from Traffic Court (for various marijuana citations falling under the provisions of the Prop.
-64 cannabis initiative) self-referred youth (often by parents in need of assistance for their child), or those referred to the Probation Department by school staff.
+64 cannabis initiative) selfreferred youth (often by parents in need of assistance for their child), or those referred to the Probation Department by school staff.
 Wards of the Juvenile Court struggling with this issue are referred for an intake assessment at Behavioral Health and typically participate in an Early Tools and Recovery Intervention Program facilitated by a Recovery Counselor.
 Some Wards with significant addiction issues have participated in out of county residential treatment programs, with the assistance of the Full-Service Partnership Program (FSP).
 Traffic Court youth are also referred to the Behavioral Health Department for an opportunity to complete Court Ordered drug education hours.
 Concerned parents, whose child has not yet risen to the level of law enforcement involvement, may contact probation staff requesting resources specifically to address substance use by their child.
 Those families are referred to the Behavioral Health Department and Probation Officers typically staff the referral with the Recovery Counselor.
 Prior to the Probation Clinician vacating the position, Substance Use Disorder (SUD) services were at times provided directly by this clinician to detained youth.

 Substance abuse services continues to be a major treatment need of youth actively supervised on probation.
-Data from the past year showed the continued use of alcohol and/or drugs were contributing factors in 57% of juvenile cases brought before the juvenile Court for violations of probation.
+Data showed the continued use of alcohol and/or drugs were contributing factors in roughly two-thirds of juvenile cases brought before the juvenile Court for violations of probation.
 Availability and access to drug and alcohol treatment remains one of the top identified priority areas according to the representative members of the Juvenile Justice Coordinating Council (JJCC).
-Point in time data shows approximately 34% of youth actively supervised on probation are linked with SUD services.
+Over one third of youth actively supervised on probation are linked with SUD services.